top of page

 During the trial of our programme, a class of students were asked if they would carry a knife for self-defence.
 100% raised their hands.

-A very common misconception held by a concerningly high number of students.
+A very common misconception held by a concerningly high number of students, that carrying a knife will keep you safe.

 Statistics show you are 3x more likely to be stabbed if you are carrying a knife.
 70% of knife injuries admitted to A&E are caused by the victim's own knife.